 teamed up once again and released another game called Space Ace in October 1983.

-were your choices.
+"Space Ace".
 The "Cadet" version, being the easiest,

-included all the animation on the laserdisc.
+includes all the scenes on the laserdisc.

 For the animation of Space

 Ace, models were made of Ace's Starship and his motorcycle.
 They were then

 filmed, traced over, and painted.
 They also built a large scale tunnel so

 that a camera could move through it for the dogfight sequence.
 Once again,